How to Eat for Backcountry Skiing

 I think it’s important to zoom out and remember that the whole point of getting out into the mountains is to have a fun experience, find some flow, and connect with the natural world through meaningful movement.
 We want to feel great all day, not on the verge of bonking and dragging on that “one more” run on that epic powder day because we forgot to eat breakfast or bring snacks.
 We want our minds and muscles fueled and sharp in high risk situations.
 Fueling matters.
 It’s a tool for creating those rich experiences, just like our fancy lightweight skis and boots (but much cheaper).

 So whether you’re going out for a before-work tour or a weekend yurt trip, get your snacks ready and some sport tea in the thermos, it’s go time.
-For the audio podcast version of this article, check out my recent episode on Apple Podcasts or Spotify (or wherever you listen to podcasts)!
+For the audio podcast version of this article, check out my episode on Apple Podcasts or Spotify (or wherever you listen to podcasts)!

-Jackson Long is a performance nutritionist in Sun Valley, Idaho where he coaches for the Sun Valley Ski Education Foundation cross-country ski team and is a big fan of eating while in the mountains.
+Jackson Long is a performance nutritionist in Sun Valley, Idaho where he coaches for the Sun Valley Ski Education Foundation cross-country ski team and is a big fan of eating snacks while in the mountains.
 For more meditations on endurance sport, nutrition, and flow, listen to his podcast, In The Flow.